Our history

 2008

-In February and March we finally bring to an end all the interior improvements we began eight years ago and had to leave lying for some reason so many times.
-As there is so much bureaucracy to wade through today, we decide to computerise the entire “farm administration”.
-Doing this takes the whole year.
-After initial extra costs, the many advantages of this innovation become rapidly apparent.
+In February and March, we finally manage to complete the interior work that began eight years ago and then was left unfinished.
+As usual, there is a lot of paperwork to do.
+We decide to computerise the entire ‘farm administration’.
+This process takes the whole year.
+After some initial extra effort, the many advantages of this innovation quickly become apparent.

-On a spontaneous impulse we manage to organise for a long May weekend a springtime get-together.
-For the first time in 10 years we even put up again one of our old tipees.
+Based on a spontaneous impulse, we manage to organise an Oekoplausch meeting over the long May weekend.
+For the first time after a break of several years, we even set up one of our teepees again.

-After summer vacation our seven “remaining” children go to Jeleniewo to school.
-All of them like finally being in a proper school with lots of other pupils.
-The school in Bachanowo is to be closed and then with the help of EU funds made into a community centre with computers and numerous other free-time activities.
+After the summer holidays, the seven children who remained at home go to school in Jeleniewo.
+They all enjoy finally being in a proper school with lots of classmates.
+The school in Bachanowo is closed down and then converted into a community centre with EU funding, complete with a computer room and lots of play facilities.

 2009